EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1805-11-02-cruel-father.md

 ### Preface: The Cruel Father

-“The Cruel Father” first appeared as a serialized long story in the *New-York Weekly Museum*.
+*The Cruel Father* first appeared as a serialized long story in the *New-York Weekly Museum*.
 It ran in four weekly installments between November 2, 1805 and November 23, 1805.
 No author was ascribed to the story, a common occurrence during this period when stories were often